SoftwarePrince/Web3-Browser/components/brave_ads/core/internal/prefs/README.md

 # Preferences

-Browser preferences that are used by Kahf Ads.
+Browser preferences that are used by BrowseWeb3 Ads.

 Please add to it!